Chadarius/StarCitizenVoiceAtk/README.md

 # StarCitizenVoiceAtk for 4.0.1 - ASMBL Free with HCS Support
 My custom VoiceAttack macros for Star Citizen.
 What does it do?
 - ASMBL Free
   - **NEW!
+In 4.1.1** - Medic - uses right side equiped multi-tool to heal.
+  - **NEW!
+In 4.0.2** - Lock S-foils in attack position and Stow S-foils added for deploy/retract wings
+  - **NEW!
 In 4.0.1** - Fixes for Mobiglass mouse macros.
   - **NEW!
 In 4.0.1** - Added back power management.
   - **NEW!
 In 4.0** - Added Pyro Nav Points.
 The type ahead for Pyro I doesn't work properly in the NAV map.
 If I've missed one, let me know on the Discord (link is below)!